shoeb370/computer_vision_1/README.md

 Below here are some list of code that are completed.

-Techniques of Image processing
+- Techniques of Image processing
-Resizing
+-- Resizing
-11.Cropping- Crop the image to get only the face of the lena -Image Arithematic
+11.Cropping- Crop the image to get only the face of the lena
+- Image Arithematic
 12.Addition of two Images
 13.Substraction of two Images
--Bitwise Operation
+- Bitwise Operation
 14. Bitwise Operation
 - Masking.
 15. Masking Using Bitwise AND Operation